zeroblackalpha/PIC10C-Project-1/README.md

 ## Special git features tried:
 I added a .gitignore file to prevent git from picking up on my executable file and the visual studio code json files.

+## Note:
+Additional commits exist on the Partial-Template-Specialization branch

 ## Unit testing
 Unit testing is done with the three driver .cpp files for int, double, and string types